Cigarette cards publicise WW2 air raid precautions for keeping safe

 themes to the cards, and children would pressurise adults to buy more cigarettes

 so that they could collect complete sets.
-Presumably this increased sales, which
+Consequently, there were numerous

 front from the air raids of the Second World War.
 The set was produced by the cigarette

 company 'Wills', in collaboration with the ARP (Air Raid Precautions), an organisation